natxnekk/TimerService/README.md

 A lightweight and efficient timer service for **Roblox Studio**, made by **[@natxnek](https://github.com/natxnekk)**.
 This module allows you to create, pause, reset, and destroy timers easily.

+<i>This module is designed for the old typesolver, the source code is original and only this readme file was generated using AI</i>

 ## 🚀 Features
 - 📏 **Small memory footprint** (~600 Bytes per instance)
 - ⏳ **Start, pause, and reset** timers